Automattic/vip-go-mu-plugins/README.md

 For notes on running tests locally, see [README-PUBLIC.md](README-PUBLIC.md).

+## PHPCS

+As part of the continuous integration process, we run the WordPress-VIP PHP Codesniffer suite.
+PHPCS includes a tool, phpcbf, to automatically fix some types of errors.
+We recommend running this with `make phpcbf` or installing a plugin for your text editor which will run it automatically on save.

 ## Deployment

 When the tests have been successfully run, the [`deploy.sh` script](https://github.com/Automattic/vip-go-mu-plugins/blob/master/ci/deploy.sh) deploys a build of this repository and it's submodules to the public repository at [Automattic/vip-mu-plugins-public](https://github.com/Automattic/vip-mu-plugins-public/).